Master the Paper Towel Method for Seed Germination

 Non-Germinating Seeds

-Older seeds may also fail to germinate effectively due to decreased viability over time, particularly after the first couple of years and even within a few weeks of being germinated.
+Older seeds may also fail to germinate effectively due to decreased viability over time, particularly after the first couple of years, and even within a few weeks of being germinated seeds.
 This is why it’s important to consider other seeds as alternatives when planting, ensuring that seeds germinate successfully.

 Root Growth in Paper Towels

-Roots embedding into the paper towel is another frequent issue.
+Roots embedding into the paper towel is another frequent issue encountered.
 To avoid this, it’s recommended to transfer the germinated seed to soil or another growing medium before the roots grow too long.
-Coffee filters are also recommended for the paper towel method to keep roots from growing into the fibers.
+Coffee filters are recommended for the paper towel method to keep roots from growing into the fibers.

 And if roots do become enmeshed in the paper, don’t panic.
 To transplant the cutting, simply trim around the base and place it in a pot along with the paper.
 This method allows for easy transfer and ensures successful growth.